JorelAli/CommandAPI/docssrc/src/tooltips.md

 The CommandAPI can also display tooltips for specific argument suggestions.
 These are shown to the user when they hover over a given suggestion and can be used to provide more context to a user about the suggestions that are shown to them.
 In this section, we'll outline the two ways of creating suggestions with tooltips:

 - Normal (String) suggestions with tooltips
-- Safe suggestions with tooltips
+- Safely typed suggestions with tooltips

 Tooltips _can_ have formatting to change how the text is displayed by using the `ChatColor` class.